dhis2/dhis2-docs/src/developer/web-api/tracker.md

 Potential duplicates are records we work with in the data deduplication feature.
 Due to the nature of the deduplication feature, this API endpoint is somewhat restricted.

-A potential duplicate represents a single or pair of records which are suspected to be a duplicate.
+A potential duplicate represents a pair of records which are suspected to be a duplicate.

-The payload of a potential duplicate looks like this:
+The payload of a Potential Duplicate looks like this:

 ```json
 {